heinoskov/huawei-solar-battery-optimizations/README.md

 ## What's New

 This section highlights key updates and new features added to the Huawei Solar Battery Optimization package.

+### October 2, 2024
+- Updated calculation logic for the hsbo_calculate_next_day_charging automation to use power statistics sensors for more accurate calculations to determine AC Charge cutoff SOC for night charging.
+- Updated this readme

+### September 30, 2024
+- Splittet yaml package into 3 different packages by [woopstar](https://github.com/woopstar)
+  - huawei_solar_battery_optimization.yaml is the main package with scripts and automations
+  - huawei_solar_battery_optimization_input.yaml contains the user configured input parameters
+  - huawei_solar_battery_optimization_power.yaml contains all power and statisticks sensors

 ### September 28, 2024
 - Added EV charging optimization feature